The "Présentes" immersive exhibition

 © 2024, Graphics eMotion

-Sailing for over two months along the coasts of the Middle East, Italy, North Africa and Southern Europe, equipped with scanners, antennas and recorders with technologically advanced hearing, Soundwalk Collective intercepted the accidental superposition of noises, music, voices, private conversations and public announcements, bouncing between boats, ships and the coast.
-The result is a musical map in continuous rearrangement, a polyphonic installation, the reflection of a sound archive.
+Sailing for over two months along the coasts of the Middle East, Italy, North Africa, and Southern Europe, equipped with scanners, antennas, and recorders with technologically advanced hearing, Soundwalk Collective intercepted the accidental layering of noises, music, voices, private conversations, and public announcements, bouncing between boats, ships, and the shore.
+The result is a constantly rearranging musical map, a polyphonic installation, the reflection of a sound archive.

 Soundwalk Collective is the contemporary sonic arts platform of founder and artist Stephan Crasneanscki and producer Simone Merli.
 Working with a rotating constellation of artists and musicians, they develop site- and context-specific sound projects through which to examine conceptual, literary or artistic themes.